Selling a House During Divorce in California–How-to Guide

 There is no specific time limit mandated by law to sell a house after a divorce.
 The timeline is determined by the divorce settlement agreement or court order, which may specify a deadline for the sale.

-Do I have to sell my house in a divorce?
+Do you have to sell a house in divorce?

 You don’t necessarily have to sell your house in a divorce – unless the court orders you to.
 For example, your home may need to be sold in order to cover expenses or to avoid foreclosure.
 Barring a court order, you can’t be compelled to put your home on the market.